 - Train Tickets and a couple of copies of it

 Even if you produce the original documents, as I faced the issue in Delhi, it might cost you something here and there (you might understand what I mean ;)).
-I used my cousin’s bike and did not have any problem at Thirunelveli station even not even at Jammu Tawi and Trivandrum but got a shocker in Delhi 🙁 not sure if there were any local laws there but…
+I used my cousin’s bike and did not have any problem at Thirunelveli station even not at Jammu Tawi and Trivandrum but got a shocker in Delhi 🙁 not sure if there were any local laws there but…

-So, it’s better that there is no margin of error and you have your own bike under your own name with all other documents, if possible.
+So, it’s better that there is no margin of error and you have your bike under your name with all other documents, if possible.
 Otherwise, be ready to face some hassles or delays here and there, though nothing major.

 Procedure to Carry Your Bike in Train to Ladakh

 Now let’s talk about the complete process.
 First, let’s talk about what will happen at the source station.

 Do not forget to check my article on how to plan a cycling trip from Manali to Leh.

 - You need to reach the railway station at least 3-4 hours before the departure of your train and once you reach there then go to the parcel office at the railway station.

 - Tell them your requirements and they will instruct you to remove petrol and get the machine packed properly.
 Make sure you dry out complete fuel.